CODT 1.0 Atlantic

 Many midsize EDMC members want to leverage the industry standard, but don’t have ontology tooling, databases, and the human expertise inhouse yet.

-“Semantics for midsize banks” is the most popular data model resource with one hundred thirty views on YouTube and three hundred downloads of the PowerPoint from FIB-DM and the Bank Ontology website.
+“Semantics for midsize banks” is the most popular data model resource, with over 800 views on YouTube and 600 downloads of the PowerPoint from FIB-DM and the Bank Ontology website.

-Asset size, as in the EDM Council membership tiers, Large meaning over $200 billion, is a poor proxy for sophistication in semantic technologies.
+As in the EDM Council membership tiers, asset size is large, meaning over $200 billion, and is a poor proxy for sophistication in semantic technologies.
 Some “midsize” financial institutions are very advanced in FIBO implementation.
-Some global financial institutions still don’t have an RDF-store in production or rolled out the FIBO across the enterprise.
+Some global financial institutions still don’t have an RDF store in production or have rolled out the FIBO across the enterprise.

 Not invented here - stone age cartoon by Oxford Creativity

-Anyhow, the majority of financial institutions downloading FIB-DM are smaller banks – so far, twenty global banks downloaded the FIBO data model.
-Most large banks already developed their proprietary transformation and data models derived from the ontology.
-I invite you to run a PowerDesigner/ERwin complete comparison of your FIBO Data Model vs. FIB-DM.
+Most financial institutions downloading FIB-DM are smaller banks—so far, twenty global banks have downloaded the FIBO data model.
+Most large banks have already developed their proprietary transformation and data models derived from the ontology.
+I invite you to complete a PowerDesigner/ERwin comparison of your FIBO Data Model vs. FIB-DM.
 Does your model have the full FIBO documentation?
 How does it handle inverse object properties and complex class restrictions?

-Regardless of size, once a financial institution customizes and extends the Financial Industry Business Ontology, they need to update their FIBO data model.
+Regardless of size, once a financial institution customizes and extends the Financial Industry Business Ontology, it must update its FIBO data model.

-A “Semantics for Large banks” education PowerPoint and video come out with the software release.
+A “Semantics for Large Banks” education PowerPoint and video came out with the software release.

 Semantic Enterprise Information Architecture

-SEIA, the Semantic Enterprise information Architecture replaces the enterprise data (or class) model at the apex of model-driven development with the ontology.
+The Semantic Enterprise Information Architecture SEIA replaces the enterprise data (or class) model at the apex of model-driven development with the ontology.

 Semantic Enterprise Information Architecture diagram